GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

     modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version invoked at runtime.
-    For example, a public method may be removed from a class or a class may be made final.
+    For example, a public method may be removed from a class or an extended class may be made final.
     - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the classpath were all built together from their